ff13dfly/lucky/README.md

-# LuckySig

-LuckySig, make transaction lucky.
+# LuckySig, make transaction lucky

+## How To

+* Final image is combined by parts and get the part from a single image.